-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Township hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 8EX DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Iouth) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) (Year) that I last saw h alive on If LESS than AGE I day.hrs. and that death occurred, on the date stated above, at or___mln.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country Contributory.
-NAME OF (BECONDARY) FATHER (Duration) OF FATHER (City or town, State or foreign country) (Address MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state 1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) At place In the of death. mos. ds.
-State Where was disease contracted THE ABOVE IS TRUE TO THE BEST OF MY KNOWLEDGE if not at place of death?
-Former or (Informant). usual residence OR REMOVAL (ADDRESS
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH .
+County.....
+18535 Township Registration District No....
+File No. or Viliage.
+Registered No. IIf death occurred in a bospital or institution. give its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH MARRIED % 8EX COLOR OF RACE DATE OF DEATH OR DIVORCED (Write the word) (Day) (Year) I HEREBY CERTIFY, that I attended deceased from (Day) (Year) that I last saw h alive on If LESS than I day,.....hrs. and that death occurred, on the date stated above, at// or___min.?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town.
+State or foreign country) NAME OF FATHER (Duration BIRTHPLACE Signed OF FATHER (City or town, State or foreign country) State the Disease Causing Death, or, in teaths from Violent Causes, state (1) Means of Injury: and (2) whether Accidental, Switidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER CAUSE OF DEATH (City or town, State or foreign country At place In the وحو mos.....ds.
+State Where was disease contracted if not atplace of death?